meaningfy-ws/er-system/docs/schema/ErrorResponse.md

   "requestId": "324fs3r345vx",
   "errorType": "ere.exceptions.MalformedRequestError",
-  "errorTitle": "The entity data is missing in the request", "errorDetail": "The 'entity' attribute is required in EntityResolutionRequest message" "errorTrace": "Traceback (most recent call last):\n  File \"/app/ere/service.py\", line 45, in process_request\n..."
+  "errorTitle": "The entity data is missing in the request", "errorDetail": "The 'entity' attribute is required in EntityResolutionRequest message",
+  // Optional and not recommended for production use "errorTrace": "Traceback (most recent call last):\n  File \"/app/ere/service.py\", line 45, in process_request\n..."
 }
  |